 When looking over Inc. magazine’s list of 40 Young People Who Became Millionaires Before They Were 20 it’s remarkable to see how many made their millions with technology.

-Sometimes it seems the boundaries to technology and online businesses are endless – even with teen and kid entrepreneurs.
+Sometimes it seems the boundaries to technology and Internet businesses are endless – even with teen and kid entrepreneurs.

 Here are a few ideas of how teens and kids can make money online:

 - Design websites: while it may take a bit of work to find clients, demand for website creation continues to be strong.